microsoft/fast/packages/web-components/fast-element/docs/api-report.md

 // Warnings were encountered during analysis:
 //
-// dist/dts/attributes.d.ts:40:5 - (ae-incompatible-release-tags) The symbol "converter" is marked as @public, but its signature references "ValueConverter" which is marked as @beta
 // dist/dts/dom.d.ts:17:5 - (ae-forgotten-export) The symbol "TrustedTypesPolicy" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)